rackspace/runway/runway/templates/k8s-flux-repo/README.md

 # Overview

 This repo represents a sample Terraform infrastructure deployment of EKS & Flux.
-Terraform is used to manage the base infrastructure components, including a CodeCommit git repo configured for continous deployment via Flux.
+Terraform is used to manage the base infrastructure components, including a CodeCommit git repo configured for continuos deployment via Flux.

 ## Prerequisites